HangfireIO/Hangfire.Documentation/getting-started/aspnet-core-applications.rst

 We'll start our configuration process with defining configuration string for ``Hangfire.SqlServer`` package.
 Consider you have an ``sqlexpress`` named instance running on localhost, and **just created the "HangfireTest" database**.
 Current user *hould be able to create tables, to allow automatic migrations to do their job.

 Also, ``Hangfire.AspNetCore`` package has a logging integration with ASP.NET Core applications.
-Hangfire's log messages sometimes very important and help to diagnose different issues. ``Information`` level allows to see how Hangfire is working, and ``Waring`` and upper log level help to investigate problems.
+Hangfire's log messages sometimes very important and help to diagnose different issues. ``Information`` level allows to see how Hangfire is working, and ``Warning`` and upper log level help to investigate problems.

 Configuring Settings
 ~~~~~~~~~~~~~~~~~~~~